-4. Eligibility: Describe your eligibility process; how you will ensure that all WIOA eligibility criteria are met (outlined in Technical Assistance Guide-OD# 03-15), all required documentation needed to substantiate WIOA eligibility are gathered, and all youth are certified as WIOA eligible prior to enrollment into the program.
+7. Eligibility: Describe your eligibility process; how you will ensure that all WIOA eligibility criteria are met as outlined in the WIOA Technical Assistance Guide, all required documentation needed to substantiate WIOA eligibility are gathered, and all youth are certified as WIOA eligible prior to enrollment into the program.

 The EDA will utilize an internal "Eligibility Verification Checklist" that was created based on FRWDB TAG and OD# 03-15 to gather all documents needed to substantiate WIOA eligibility.
-These documents include: an identification card, social security card, selective service letter (males only), driver's license, birth certificate, medical card, pay stubs, work permits, school records, court records, verification from shelter to determine homeless, etc. Once all documents have been collected, detailed case notes are made and documentation will be entered into the I-Train/ CalJOBS database.
-The Youth Program Manager will verify that all the required documents are in the file prior to final approval.
+These documents include: an identification card, social security card, selective service letter (males only), driver's license, birth certificate, pay stubs, work permits, school records, court records, verification from shelter to determine homeless, etc. Once all documents have been collected, detailed case notes are made and documentation will be entered into the CalJOBS database.
+The Youth Program Manager will verify that all the required documents are in the digital file prior to final approval.
 FRWDB, State, and Federal policy will be followed when determining eligibility for WIOA services.
-In addition, required documentation are scanned and kept in each person's file as physical proof of eligibility.
+In addition, required documentation are uploaded and kept in each CalJOBS digital case file as physical proof of eligibility.

-5. Objective Assessment: Describe the process you plan to use to conduct an Objective Assessment interview.
+8. Objective Assessment (OA): Describe the process you plan to use to conduct an Objective Assessment interview.